 - Select OK to return to the discussion board.

 As an online instructor, your role is to facilitate the conversation and exchange of ideas on the discussion board.
-You need to ensure that students feel comfortable to share, while you also monitor responses and keep everyone focused and on track.
+You ensure that students feel comfortable to share while also monitoring responses and keeping everyone focused and on track.
 At the same time, you want to be careful not to dominate or impede the flow of the discussion.

 Occasionally, students may introduce inappropriate material for the class discussion.
 Depending on the maturity and sensitivity of the students in your course, you may need to review student posts for inappropriate content before you share posts with the rest of the class.